Electric Fireplace Keep Shutting Off? 10 Easy Fixes To Try

 If your fireplace is throwing a tantrum, it could be the fault of the heating element.
 If it is full of dust or dirt, the fireplace will overheat and turn itself off.

 How can you fix this problem?
-The best way about it is to have the fireplace professionally cleaned.
-This is especially important if your fireplace has been out of action for a couple of months.
+You’ll need to have the fireplace professionally cleaned.
+This is especially important if you haven’t used it in a long time.

 What can you do about this?
 Here are two simple tips: